 All three axes have contact-based limit switches that prevent the gantry from crashing into the frame of the machine, preventing unnecessary wear and tear.

 It is an accessory that comes with the 3018-PROVer that lets you zero the Z-axis, easily reducing setup time for each project.

 The emergency stop button is a safety feature on the PROVer that allows you to stop the machine in case of any unwanted events.

 It's a prominent red button placed in a way that makes it easily accessible.

 You get a three-month free subscription to Carveco CAM and design software with the 3018-PROVer.

 It is an easy-to-use software and is a good tool for beginners who want to gain experience in making designs for CNC machining.

-However, a free CNC software program is a better option for beginners considering Carveco software costs $15/m after the three-month period.
+However, a free CNC software program is a better option for beginners, considering Carveco software costs $15/month after the three-month period.

 Control Software of the PROVer

 The Genmitsu 3018-PROVer uses GRBL 1.1 as the firmware, which is the latest version of GRBL.